IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    over when and how resources are allocated by the slices.
 The resources can be shared by network slices created at different times as well as by connections between different edge pairs within the same network slice.
-This could significantly reduce overall bandwidth requirements and provide great economic advantages to the customer.
+This could significantly reduce the overall bandwidth requirements of a network slice and provide economic advantages to the customer.

-   A typical example of using customized topologies for network slicing is in the scenario of recursive network slicing for network wholesalers, where an high-level network slice service provider may request customized topologies from multiple lower-level providers to support [TBD]
+   For example, in a hub-and-spoke network slice scenario, multiple customer’s spoke sites are expected to be dynamically connected to the hub site and the bandwidth is shared between the spoke sites.
+To create a customized topology with two virtual nodes, one representing all the spoke sites and the other representing the hub site, connected by a shared link between the two, can ensure that resources for the shared connection are reserved in advance and hence are readily available whenever needed by the customer.

    This document defines a YANG {{!RFC7950}} data model for representing, managing, and controlling IETF network slices over customized network topologies, where the network slices are defined